ccapdev1920T2/s12g2/README.md

 # Bids++
 _Banogon, Deticio, Gaw_

-Bids++ is a (developing) web application that simulates online bidding, specifically Bids to Pick.
+Bids++ is a (developing) web application that aims to simulate the concept of online bidding, specifically that of Bids to Pick.